cloudpilot-ai/interview/102_system_arch_design/README.md

 > Hint: This can be implemented using Kubernetes (K8s) technologies, such as HPA.
 But for different components, we need use different technologies.

+Notes:
+> 1. You don't need to think about the database.
+> 2. For one customer's custer, only one agent is installed, it will scrap metrics from the customer's custer's kube-apiserver.
+> 3. Focus on architecture design, not specific implementation.

 ## Output

 - A rough design document (English)